For information about or to register for private music instruction, contact Susan Robart at 260-481-6713 or firstname.lastname@example.org.

 Natalie McChessney is a two-dimensional artist who specializes in drawing, painting, and tactical art.
 McChessney received a bachelor of fine arts with focus in painting from IPFW and her master’s in fine art from Bowling Green State University in two-dimensional studies.
 She currently is a limited term lecturer for IPFW and Ivy Tech Community College and is excited to team up with Community Arts to offer private instruction to beginning artists.

-Morgan McClarnon and graduate of IPFW's Art Education program and currently teaches elementary school art for East Noble Schools.
+Morgan McClarnon is a 2014 graduate of IPFW's Art Education program and currently teaches elementary school art for East Noble Schools.
 She focuses on painting and ceramics, but enjoys all mediums.
 She is very passionate about art, because she believes that creativity is a part of everything in life.
 She strives to be the best art educator she can be!